Social Security Disability Insurance (SSDI) Benefits

 Who Can Apply for Disability Benefits?

 SSDI eligibility depends on your work history.
-You have to have an earnings record of enough credits over your lifetime to qualify for Social Security and SSDI benefits.
-Up to four Social Security work credits can be earned annually based on wages.
-You must have earned a minimum number of credits based on your age and the number of credits in the previous 10 years.
+You have to have an earnings record with enough credits over your lifetime to qualify for Social Security and SSDI benefits.
+You earn up to four Social Security work credits annually based on wages.
+You must have earned a minimum number of credits based on your age and your number of credits in the previous 10 years.

-Typically, benefits are for people who are deemed permanently disabled.
+Typically, benefits are for people the SSA considers permanently disabled.
 Your impairments must be severe enough to prevent you from performing your previous work or adapting to other types of work.
-A disabling condition must be expected to last for at least one year or will result in death.
+A disabling condition must be expected to last for at least one year or result in death.

 What Is the Disability Determination Process?